Wintellect/MSLearn/Introduction to Bash/includes/4-update-system.md

 	If you don't have your VM's public IP address handy, you can get it by running an `az vm list-ip-addresses` command in the Cloud Shell.

 1. `apt` is the default Ubuntu Linux command for installing and removing programs, and yes, you will need to run it with `sudo`.
-Use it to determine what, if anything, needs updating:
+Execute the following command to determine what, if anything, needs updating:

 	```bash
 	sudo apt update